 In late 1994, Rita received the surprise news that Dorothy was expecting a baby.
 Dorothy experienced problems with high blood pressure during pregnancy and found herself in hospital for a short while where her condition was monitored.

-Also in 1994, Heather left school with 10 GCSEs and 4 A levels and went to Sheffield University, graduating in 1997 with a BSc (honours) degree in Geography.
+Also in 1994, Heather left school with 10 GCSEs and 4 ‘A’ levels and went to Sheffield University, graduating in 1997 with a BSc (honours) degree in Geography.

 After being in and out of hospital once, Dorothy was taken in to New Cross Hospital for a second time in March 1995.

-On 28th March, Andrew James David Bennett was born nearly two months prematurely, weighing 3lbs 2ozs.
+Near the end of March, Andrew James David Bennett was born nearly two months prematurely, weighing 3lbs 2ozs.
 After much worrying and wondering, Andrew was allowed home at the end of April.
 He was to provide Rita with a new lease of life now that the other grandchildren were all growing up.

-A very young and tiny Andrew is pictured here. Þ
+A very young and tiny Andrew is pictured here.

 In 1995 Rita attended her second Buckingham Palace garden party, this time celebrating the Centenary year of the National Trust (NT).
 Unfortunately, Dorothy and David (also active NT volunteers) were unable to attend this event with Rita.